www.cpcalive.com

 example from the Dos command line

-To select the BIOS rom and poke the value 2 in 0B13h adress (screen mode of starting) and select slow speed emulation:
+To select the BIOS rom and put the value 2 in the memory address 0B13h (screen mode of starting) and select slow speed emulation:

 !
 ROM=256 :010B130002 CpuSlow